taksan/grafana-lab/README.md

 > **Note on Grafana Alloy**: We initially planned to use Grafana Alloy (the next-generation replacement for Promtail), but encountered a bug where `discovery.docker` fails to discover any containers on certain systems.
 This is a known issue tracked at [grafana/alloy#3054](https://github.com/grafana/alloy/issues/3054).
 We've switched to Promtail which has mature and reliable Docker service discovery.

-### 5. Grafana
+### 7. Grafana
 - Pre-configured with Prometheus and Loki datasources
-- Auto-provisioned dashboard for log generator metrics
+- Auto-provisioned dashboard for traffic generator metrics
 - Query and visualize both metrics and logs
+- **Geomap support** for geographic visualization
 - Default credentials: `admin` / `admin`
 - Accessible at `http://localhost:3001`